coder-role/cyberrole/content/blog/Sightless/index.md

 ## 5. Privilege Escalation

-After successfully logging in, I explore the application and find an interesting service, PHP-FPM.
+I successfully log in and immediately begin exploiting the application.
+I find an interesting service, PHP-FPM.
 PHP-FPM is a process manager that allows a site using it to handle greater volumes of web traffic.
-While, that may not be of interest to most individuals, the service itself allows administrators to control the service through the admin portal including stopping and starting PHP-FPM.
-By seeing that PHP-FPM can be started and stopped through the panel, I can infer that it is configured with elevated privileges.
+While, that may not be of interest to most individuals, the service itself allows administrators to control it through the admin portal including stopping and starting PHP-FPM.
+By seeing that PHP-FPM can be started and stopped through the panel and knowing that the status of a service can only be changed using sudo, I can infer that this function is configured with elevated privileges.
 In addition, I realize I can create a new PHP-FPM service with a custom command that runs when the service restarts.
 With this feature, I know I can hijack the service to create a copy of the root flag and make it viewable by non-root accounts.

 {{% steps %}}